Fallen (Evanescence album): Critical reception

 Fallen received generally positive reviews from music critics.
-Johnny Loftus of AllMusic wrote that the album “does include flashes of the single's PG-rated nu-metal ('Everybody's Fool,' 'Going Under').
+Johnny Loftus of AllMusic wrote that the album includes "flashes of the single's PG-rated nu-metal ('Everybody's Fool,' 'Going Under').
 But it's the symphonic goth rock of groups like Type O Negative that influences most of Fallen."
-Entertainment Weekly, graded the album B-minus: "The genre now too old to be called nü-metal isn't exactly overflowing with spine-tinglingly great vocalists – let alone female ones.
-Amy Lee, lead singer of gloomy Arkansas rockers Evanescence, is an exception."
-Kirk Miller of Rolling Stone said that "when vocalist Amy Lee croons about lying 'in my field of paper flowers' or 'pouring crimson regret,' she gives Fallen a creepy spiritual tinge that the new-metal boys lack."

-Billboards Christa Titus called the album a "highly polished, hook-filled affair."
-Melissa Maerz of Spin gave it four out of five stars: "Nu metal gets a powdering of Andrew Lloyd Webber theatrics as Lee aces her piano A-levels, adds a string section, and tackles capital letter issues – God ('Tourniquet'), Love ('Going Under'), and Death ('Bring Me To Life') – with the grandeur they deserve."
+Entertainment Weekly stated: "The genre now too old to be called nü-metal isn't exactly overflowing with spine-tinglingly great vocalists – let alone female ones.
+Amy Lee ... is an exception."
+Melissa of Spin characterized the album as having "a powdering of Andrew Lloyd Webber theatrics as Lee aces her piano A-levels, adds a string section, and tackles capital letter issues – God ('Tourniquet'), Love ('Going Under'), and Death ('Bring Me To Life') – with the grandeur they deserve."

+Billboards Christa Titus called Fallen a "highly polished, hook-filled affair."
+Writing for Rolling Stone, Kirk Miller said that when Lee "croons about lying 'in my field of paper flowers' or 'pouring crimson regret,' she gives Fallen a creepy spiritual tinge that the new-metal boys lack."
 Adrien Begrand of PopMatters opined that the album "has a small handful of transcendent moments, but a complete lack of musical adventurousness has the band mucking around either in stultifying nu-metal riffage, pretentious high school journal caterwauling, or even worse, both."
 Begrand praised Lee's "soaring, enchanting, angelic" voice, writing that "Evanescence would be nothing" without her.
 Christopher Gray of the Austin Chronicle found the album to be "a little too by the numbers to fully capitalize on Lee's obvious talents."
-According to Village Voice critic Robert Christgau, "Their faith, as embodied in Amy Lee's clarion sopralto [sic], lends their goth-metal a palpable sweetness".
-He jokingly concluded, "Now if only it wasn't goth-metal at all."
+According to Village Voice critic Robert Christgau, "their faith, as embodied in Amy Lee's clarion sopralto [sic], lends their goth-metal a palpable sweetness", concluding, "Now if only it wasn't goth-metal at all."

 In 2017, Rolling Stone ranked Fallen number 99 on their list of "The 100 Greatest Metal Albums of All Time", calling it an "unlikely classic" with "a horror-movie-level ambience that was as chilling as it was campy".
+In 2025, Rae Lemeshow-Barooshian of Loudwire ranked Fallen at number 11 on a list of the top 50 nu-metal albums of all time.